 If people are coming to your site and can't opt-in to your agency's blog or eNewsletter, how will you stay in touch with them?
 If they watch your videos, read your content, and visit pages to learn about your services, do they leave without ever hearing from you again?
 When someone reaches out to your agency, can you look them up and see what content they've viewed to understand their areas of interest and inform your conversation?

-Part of a good experience is providing (only) highly relevant information to your prospects and clients.
-Use martech tools to quickly understand what content your prospects have viewed and interacted with.
+Part of a good experience is providing highly relevant information to your prospects and clients.
+Use martech tools to quickly understand what content your visitors have viewed and interacted with.
 Everyone across your organization should reference that detail in follow-up communications to be as relevant as possible.
-Additionally, use lead-generation tactics on your website to make it easy for prospects to stay in touch with your agency.
+Using lead-generation tactics on your website can also make it easy for prospects to stay in touch with your agency.

 Agencies' inability to see their website from an outsider's perspective is the #1 challenge to their websites.
 Because of their related expertise, agency teams may put too much trust in their intuition and opinions regarding their websites.
 Believing the agency's site "presents" better than it does may lead to skipping UX testing.

-Remember that you can't experience your agency or its website as an outsider.
-You will never have the experience of a prospect interacting with your agency and its website for the first time.
-So be cautious about thinking you understand your agency’s UX based on your own interactions.
+Remember that you will never have the experience of a prospect interacting with your agency and its website for the first time.
+So avoid drawing conclusions about your agency's UX based on your own interactions.

-The best way to confirm your UX is on point?
-Test.
-Be aggressive about seeking input from external parties about your agency’s UX and be willing to listen to their feedback even when it is counter to internal agency voices.
-Consider bringing in outside resources to audit your prospect-facing materials and discover what you are doing that is working or not.
-Treat your agency like a client and dig deeper to get real answers.
+Seek input from external parties about your agency's UX and listen to their feedback even when it is counter to internal agency voices.
+Consider bringing in outside resources to audit your prospect-facing materials.
+Treat your agency like a client and dig deeper to identify overlooked friction points.

 - How Can the B2B Buyer Experience Help Grow Your Agency?